Phoenix009/Notes/WiSe'23/Security/Attacks and Security Models.md

 Adversary assumes the identity of one of the legitimate parties in a network

 ## 4. dictionary:
-Usually an attack against passwords, A password is stored.
+Usually an attack against passwords.
 Typically passwords are stored as hashed values.
 When a user logs on and enters a password, it is hashed and checked against the stored hash.

 Adversary can take a list of all probable passwords hash them and try to match the hashes hoping to finding a match.